On behalf of The Law Office of Gustavo E. Frances, P.A.

 Legal custody refers to which parent gets to make important legal decisions for the child, such as medical, school, and religious decisions.
 This, too, can be both joint and sole custody.

 If you are going through a divorce, you do not have to do this alone.
 This is a complicated process.
 If there are adopted children involved, you may be scared of what could happen during a custody battle.
-At The Law Office of Gustavo E. Frances, we are ready to help you through this.
+At The Law Office Of Gustavo E. Frances, P.A., we are ready to help you through this.
 Our compassionate and experienced team will get into every aspect of this process with you and work to resolve all issues in the divorce fairly.
 It is time to get this done so you can move on with your children in your life.
 When you need a Fort Lauderdale child custody attorney, you can contact us by clicking here or calling 954-533-2756 for a free consultation.